codyhosterman/Pure1PowerShellModule/README.md

 Get-PureOneArrayBusyMeter

 NOTE: Previous versions of this module used plurals in the cmdlets.
 This is not a best practice and will be deprecated.
 Old names are still supported but will be entirely deprecated in a future release.
 Please updates any use of these cmdlets to use the proper names.
 So if you used get-pureOneArrays, please change it to get-pureOneArray.

+When importing the module you will see the following warning until the cmdlet name changes have been fully deprecated:

+"WARNING: All pluralized cmdlets in the Pure1 module will be deprecated in a future release.
+Please update any scripts.
+Example: change get-pureonearrays to get-pureonearray"

+This can be suppressed by adding -WarningAction SilentlyContinue